Cart

 The magic of comforting aromas

 Tasting a winter beer is an exercise in patience and discovery.
-The first notes are often dominated by volatile compounds from roasted malts: coffee esters, chocolate aldehydes, and caramelized ketones.
+The initial notes are often dominated by volatile compounds from roasted malts: coffee esters, chocolate aldehydes, and caramelized ketones.
 Then come the more subtle compounds: spicy phenols, fruity esters, and sometimes even tertiary notes developed during aging, such as aromas of leather or precious wood.

 The art of tasting when the mercury drops